Unsupervised energy disaggregation via convolutional sparse coding: Experiments

 \subsection{Performance metrics}

-\paragraph{MCC score} Both experiments we perform (activity prediction and multichannel disaggregation) can be cast as binary classification tasks with multiple channels.
+\paragraph{Binary perfomance metrics} Both experiments -- activity prediction and multichannel disaggregation -- can be cast as binary classification tasks with multiple channels.
+At each time point each of the channels to predict has to be classified as either ON or OFF.
 In case of activity prediction, for each time point we aim to classify the \emph{active} signal as ON or OFF depending on whether a person is actively consuming energy or not, and similarly classify the \emph{passive} signal as ON or OFF depending on whether a \emph{passive device} is consuming energy or not.
-In case of multichannel disaggregation, for each time point we aim to classify each individual device as either ON or OFF.
-One should note that the proposed method, as well as all methods we compare to, yield non-binary output signals, that is, the methods predict the actively consumed energy or the individual device energy signatures, rather than a binary ON/OFF signal.
-In order to be able to evaluate the classification performance, these non-binary predictions are first transformed to binary signals via pointwise thresholding by 0.01 times the maximum value of the ground truth signal.
-That is, given $\hat{u},u\in\R^m$ a true non-binary signal and its prediction (e.g., the true fridge signal and the predicted one, or the true actively consumed energy signal and the predicted one), respectively, we compute $\hat{U}$ and $U$ as $\hat{U} = (\hat{u}\geq 0.01 \|\hat{u}\|_\infty)$ and $U = (u\geq 0.01 \|\hat{u}\|_\infty)$ in Python notation.
-As a metric for evaluating binary classification, we use a modified Matthews correlation coefficient (MCC).
-Given $\hat{U},U\in \{0,1\}^m$ a true binary signal and its prediction, respectively, the MCC is defined as $\text{MCC}(\hat{U},U)\coloneqq$
+In case of multichannel disaggregation, we aim to classify each individual device as ON or OFF.
+Note that the proposed method, as well as the comparison methods, yield non-binary output signals, namely the actively consumed energy or the individual device energy signatures, rather than a binary ON/OFF signal.
+Thus, before evaluating classification performance, non-binary predictions are first transformed to binary signals via pointwise thresholding by 0.01 times the maximum value of the ground truth signal.
+Given $\hat{u},u\in\R^m$ a true non-binary signal and its prediction, respectively, we compute $\hat{U}$ and $U$ as $\hat{U} = (\hat{u}\geq 0.01 \|\hat{u}\|_\infty)$ and $U = (u\geq 0.01 \|\hat{u}\|_\infty)$ in Python notation.
+As a metric for evaluating binary classification, we use a modified Matthews correlation coefficient (MCC) and F1 score.
+Given $\hat{U},U\in \{0,1\}^m$ a true signal and its prediction, respectively, the MCC and F1 are defined as